-Convicted Mobster James "Whitey" Bulger Dies At 89
+Convicted Mobster James 'Whitey' Bulger Dies At 89

 Convicted mobster James "Whitey" Bulger, who rose to power as a secret informant to the FBI and counted on FBI agents to help him get away with murder and extortion, was found dead in prison Tuesday.
 He was 89.